-- feeling good about displaying respect: to self, family and theCollege - a sense of belonging: If the work force wears the same clothes to the workplace then they share a feeling of commonness and belonging - a feeling of equality: Uniform brings everyone to the same platform thus inculcating a feeling of equality amongst those wearing the uniform.
+- feeling good about displaying respect: to self, family and the College - a sense of belonging: If the work force wears the same clothes to the workplace then they share a feeling of commonness and belonging - a feeling of equality: Uniform brings everyone to the same platform thus inculcating a feeling of equality amongst those wearing the uniform.

-In accepting enrolment at Lakeside College, families agree to comply with all uniform requirements.
+In accepting enrolment at Lakeside College, families are stating their intention to comply with the uniform requirements.